fluffy/draft-jennings-game-state-over-rtp/draft-jennings-dispatch-game-state-over-rtp.md

 TextureRtpPT1 ::= UInt8 /* pt */
 ```

 RTP "Payload Type" value of RTP video stream to use as a texture map.

-Open Issue: Is there a better way to identity video stream ?
+Open Issue: Is there a better way to identity video stream?

 ## Timestamp

 ```
 Time1 ::= UInt16 /* time in ms */
 ```

-Lower 16 bits of number of milliseconds since 00:00:00 UTC on 1 January
+Lower 16 bits of number in milliseconds since 00:00:00 UTC on 1 January
-1970 not counting leap seconds.
+1970, not counting leap seconds.
 The assumption is these timestamps are
 accurate to about the level of an NTP synchronized clock.
 In C++20 this
 can be found with:

 ```
 duration_cast<milliseconds>(
       system_clock::now().time_since_epoch()
-    ) % 65536
+    ).count() % 65536
 ```

 # Objects

-All objects must start with a unique tag that defined the object type,
+All objects must start with a unique tag that defines the object type,
-a VarUInt length, then a VarUInt objectID, followed by the data for
+a VarUInt length, a VarUInt objectID, and the data for object.
-object.
-Applications can reserver tags for their objects in the registry defined
+Applications can reserve tags for objects in the registry defined
 in the IANA section.
 Objects can be made extensible by adding a section
 that contains optional tag, length, value tuples.

 ## Common Objects

 ### Generic Game Object

-It is common to need describe the location, rotation, scale, and parent
+It is common to need to describe the location, rotation, scale, and parent
 for objects in a scene.

 ```